 - This method can’t apply where the machine remains idle in the factory.
 For example, an asset produces 1000 units in 350 days and remains idle for 15 days.
 In this case, depreciation will calculate based on 1000 units, i.e., only for 350 days.
 Depreciation for the idle period, i.e., 15 days, will not be calculated; hence it opposes passage of time.

 - This method can not apply to assets other than manufacturing assets such as building and furniture.

 - It is difficult to derive the correct value of depreciation under this method because it applies only to users and ignores the efflux of time.

-This method basically applies to manufacture assets where idle time is less and production is efficient.
-Nowadays this method more popular in determining the efficiency of an asset.
+The Unit of production depreciation method basically applies to manufacture assets where idle time is less and production is efficient.
+Nowadays, this method is more popular in determining the efficiency of an asset.
 It provides depreciation for each asset based on its production efficiency.
-The selection of this method is very critical because we need to keep track of each asset and their production so before the selection of this method please ensure everything in control otherwise it will be difficult to use this method.
+The selection of this method is very critical because we need to keep track of each asset and their production, so before the selection of this method, please ensure everything is in control; otherwise, it will be challenging to use this method.